youyanggu/covid19_projections/README.md

 [covid19-projections.com](https://covid19-projections.com/), created by [Youyang Gu](https://youyanggu.com/)

-*Warning: This repository takes approximately 4GB of space to clone.
-Please make sure you have the storage space.*
+*Warning: If you plan to clone this repository, please be aware that this repository takes approximately 4GB of space.
+This is because it contains all of our historical estimates and projections, not just the latest ones.*

 **2020-11-19 Update:** We have uploaded our raw US infection estimates in the [`infection_estimates`](/infection_estimates) directory.
 For a slimmed down version that only has the latest infection estimates, visit [this repository](https://github.com/youyanggu/covid19-infection-estimates-latest).